-Young victims of the 1883 Victoria Hall disaster are among those buried in the cemetery and a marble monument to the tragedy stood in the grounds until 2000 when it was restored and erected back at Mowbray Park with a new canopy
+Young victims of the 1883 Victoria Hall disaster are among those buried in the cemetery and a marble monument to the tragedy stood in the grounds until 2000 when it was restored and erected in Mowbray Park with a new canopy.

 A section of the cemetery was also dedicated to war heroes, which contains 237 Commonwealth burials from the First World War and 156 from Second World War.

-Canon Cockin - William Cockin was rector of Bishopwearmouth until 1883, and introduced congregation collections in order to keep his church afloat.
-He died in 1889.
+William Canon Cockin was the rector of Bishopwearmouth until 1883 and died in 1889.
+William introduced congregation collections in order to keep his church afloat.

 Lewis Bittlestone - a soldier with the 7th Battalion DLI.
 He was awarded the Military Medal in December 1916 but died of war wounds in October 1918.